pypa/setuptools/docs/userguide/entry_point.rst

 where pytest is a test framework that allows other libraries to extend or modify its functionality through the ``pytest11`` entry point.

-The console scripts work similarly, where libraries advertise their commands and tools like ``pip`` create wrapper scripts that invoke those commands.
+The console/GUI scripts work similarly, where libraries advertise their commands and tools like ``pip`` create wrapper scripts that invoke those commands.

 Entry Points for Plugins